 About the Journal

 As one of Australia’s leading academic legal journals, and one of the few to be entirely produced by a student board, the Journal is UNSW Law’s flagship publication and one of the most widely cited legal reviews in Australia.
 Supported by premier sponsors, Allens, Herbert Smith Freehills and King & Wood Mallesons, the Journal publishes four Issues a year.
 Two are General Issues, in which articles can address any legally significant topic, and two are part-General, part-Thematic Issues, in which articles focus on a particular area of law with contemporary importance.
-In 2019, the Thematic Issue is ‘Conceptions of Ownership’, due to be launched in late September.
+In 2021, the Thematic Issues are ‘Rights Protection amidst COVID-19’ and ‘Big Technology and the Law’.

 Who reads the Journal?